-A thick and hearty vegan Irish stew with traditional flavors, that’s so easy to make!
-It’s the perfect meal for your St. Patrick’s Day or any day you want a stick to your bones kind of meal!
+A thick and hearty Vegan Irish Stew with traditional flavors that’s so easy to make!
+It’s the perfect meal for St. Patrick’s Day or any day you want a stick-to-your-bones meal!

 St. Patrick’s Day is always a fun holiday to celebrate whether you’re Irish or not!

-All those thick chunks of vegetables in a rich flavorful sauce feels more like a meal than a soup!
+The chunks of vegetables in a rich, flavorful sauce have a meaty texture without any meat!
+It feels more like a meal than a soup!

 - An easy St. Patrick’s Day meal!